oven-sh/bun/README.md

 8. Run any tasks defined in `"bun-create": { "preinstall" }` with the npm client
 9. Run `git init; git add -A .; git commit -am "Initial Commit";`

-   - Rename `gitignore` to `.gitignore`.
-NPM automatically removes `.gitignore` files from appearing in packages.
+   - Rename `gitignore` to `.gitignore`. npm automatically removes `.gitignore` files from appearing in packages.
    - If there are dependencies, this runs in a separate thread concurrently while node_modules are being installed
    - Using libgit2 if available was tested and performed 3x slower in microbenchmarks